Canadiens vs. Islanders Prediction, Odds, Picks - Feb. 26

 Canadiens vs. Islanders Betting Insights

-- Montreal's games this season have finished above this matchup's total of 6.5 goals 33 times.
+- Montreal's 57 matches this season have finished above this game's total of 6.5 goals 33 times.

-- New York has played 24 games this season with over 6.5 goals.
+- New York has played 24 games this season that finished with more than 6.5 goals.

-- The teams average 6.3 goals per game combined, 0.2 fewer than this game's total.
+- The two teams combine to score 6.3 goals per game, 0.2 fewer than this game's total.

-- These two teams give up a combined 5.9 goals per game, 0.6 fewer than this game'scontest's over/under.
+- Opponents of these two teams combine to average 5.9 goals per game, 0.6 fewer than this game'souting's total.

-- In terms of goals scored, the Canadiens are third in the league, and the Islanders rank 22nd.
+- The Canadiens are fourth in goals scored in the league, and the Islanders rank 22nd.

-- The Islanders are fourth in the league in goals surrendered, and the Canadiens are 23rd.
+- The Islanders are third in the league in goals surrendered, and the Canadiens are 23rd.

 Canadiens Stats

-- Montreal has given up 183 total goals (3.2 per game), ranking 23rd in league play in goals against.
+- Montreal has allowed 183 total goals (3.2 per game), ranking 23rd in league play in goals against.

-- The 39 power-play goals Montreal has scored this season (ninth-most in NHL) have come on 163 chances.
+- The 39 power-play goals Montreal has scored this season are the ninth-most in the NHL (on 163 chances).

 Canadiens Leaders